morungos/morungos.github.io/_posts/2025-08-17-management.md

 acceleration.
 Hardware acceleration for MJPEG *compression* is a completely different issue, and the computational challenges are much more significant.

 Is this hallucination?
+Not really -- the informwtiom is correct, in a different context.
-Not really.
-It is just missing the point.
+It is more like missing the point.
+Within imformwrion retrieval, it would not be considered "relevant" -- although to an untrained eye it looks relevant.
 And it could have been serious -- leading to a lot of investment in development effort that might be entirely wasted.
 At least in this context, the big problem is the LLM has missed the point -- and likely whoever was using it was not even aware of